-Care huddles are a structured process for teams to communicate about client care, share information, and define what needs to be done on a daily/weekly basis to improve care.
+Care huddles are a structured process through which, teams communicate about client care, share information and define what needs to be done on a daily/weekly basis to improve care.
 The aim of the care huddle is to present current information about care needs in a concise way that is easily understood.
 It is important to ensure that the whole team is involved, including allied health, clinicians and care staff and managers.

 Improving care and communication with care huddles